 - And the next time someone suggests that Enphase will yield higher because it handles panel mismatch so well: remind them Enphase can’t “capacity share.”
 Stick that in your pipe and smoke it.

 Enphase microinverters have proven so far to the industry that they are a reliable solution.
-If you live in an area with extreme shade, we recommend using Enphase microinverters because they allow the panels to work independently of each other.
+While they are not necessarily the best shade solution for medium shaded, If you live in an area with extreme shade, we recommend using Enphase microinverters because they allow the panels to work independently of each other.
 Because of the flexibility of Enphase microinverters and the less intrusive installation methods, Enphase works well in townhouse and body corporate situations.
 However, rooftop power electronics will eventually fail.
 When they do, it could be a complicated and costly exercise to replace them.
-If you choose Enphase, you should also be aware of potential voltage rise issues, and understand that you are locking yourself into an AC Coupled Battery.
+If you choose Enphase, you should also be aware of potential voltage rise issues, and understand that you are locking yourself into an AC-Coupled Battery.
 Also be aware that if your monitoring is intermittent, noise from an appliance may be causing it, or a microinverter signal could have failed.
 The good news is, Enphase will now cover the cost of installing a noise filter under warranty.
 Finally, I was wrong.
 You can oversize a microinverter by 33 per cent without losing too much yield annually.
 Just don’t come crying to me when it clips 6.99 per cent of your power on a spring day.